ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Virtual Server Instances

-The following VSIs (Virtual Server Instances):
+The following VSIs (Virtual Server Instances) are ordered:
 * A VSI for IBM CloudBuilder, which is shut down after the instance deployment is completed.
 * (For instances V1.9 and later) A Microsoft Windows Server VSI for Microsoft Active Directory (AD), which functions as the DNS for the instance where the hosts and virtual machines are registered, is deployed and can be looked up.
 * (For instances V1.8 and earlier) A VSI for the snapshot-based backup of the management components, which keeps running after the instance deployment is completed.

 ### Storage

+The following storage is ordered, based on the {{site.data.keyword.baremetal_short}} configuration that you select:
+* One 2 TB, 4 IOPS/GB file share for management components.
-* (For instances V1.8 and earlier) Shared file-level storage for backups: one 2 TB shared file-level storage that can be scaled up to 12 TB

-  **Note**: With the introduction of the Veeam on IBM Cloud service, the storage for backups is no longer a standard component of vCenter Server instances.
-When you order an instance, you can choose whether you want storage for backups by selecting or deselecting the Veeam on IBM Cloud service.
+* One 2 TB shared file-level storage for backups, which can be scaled up to 12 TB.
+You can choose whether you want storage for backups by selecting or deselecting the Veeam on IBM Cloud service.

-* Shared file-level storage for management components: one 2 TB, 4 IOPS/GB file share
+You also have a choice between NFS and vSAN storage types:
+* The NFS storage option offers customized shared file-level storage for workloads with various options for size and performance:
+  * Size: 1, 2, 4, 8, or 12 TB
+  * Performance: 2, 4 , or 10 IOPS/GB.
+The 10 IOPS/GB option is available for certain data centers only.
+* The vSAN storage option offers customized CPU model and RAM configurations, with various options for disk type and quantity:
+  * Disk quantity: 2, 4, 6, or 8
+  * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SED. **Note:** 3.8 TB SSD drives will be supported when they are made generally available in a data center.

-### Licenses and fees
+### Licenses (IBM-provided or BYOL) and fees

-*  VMware vSphere 6.0 Standard edition
+* VMware vSphere Enterprise Plus 6.5u1
-*  VMware vCenter Server 6.0
+* VMware vCenter Server 6.5
-*  VMware NSX Base for Service Providers edition
+* VMware NSX Base for Service Providers Edition 6.3
+* (Optional) VMware vSAN Advanced or Enterprise 6.6
-*  Support and Services fee
+* Support and Services fees

 ## vCenter Server expansion node components

-Each vCenter Server expansion node will deploy and incur charges for the following components in your IBM Bluemix Infrastructure (SoftLayer) account.
+Each vCenter Server expansion node will deploy and incur charges for the following components in your {{site.data.keyword.cloud_notm}} account.

 ### Hardware for expansion nodes

-One IBM Cloud bare metal server with the configuration presented in [vCenter Server instance  components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-components).
+One IBM Cloud Bare Metal Server with the configuration presented in [vCenter Server instance  components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-components).

 ### Licenses and fees for expansion nodes

-* One VMware vSphere 6.0 Enterprise Plus edition
+* One VMware vSphere Enterprise Plus 6.5u1
-* One VMware NSX Base for Service Providers edition
+* One VMware NSX Base for Service Providers Edition 6.3
 * One Support and Services fee

 For details about the components, see the _Bill of Materials_ document in the [Architecture Center](https://www.ibm.com/devops/method/content/architecture/virtVCenterServerPlatform){:new_window}.

-**Important**: You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your Bluemix Infrastructure (SoftLayer) account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the Bluemix Infrastructure (SoftLayer) portal or any other means outside of the console.
+**Important**: You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the {{site.data.keyword.slportal_full}} or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.

-**CAUTION**: Managing any {{site.data.keyword.vmwaresolutions_short}} components (which were installed into your Bluemix Infrastructure (SoftLayer) account when you ordered the instance) from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
+**CAUTION**: Managing any {{site.data.keyword.vmwaresolutions_short}} components, which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance, from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
 These management activities include:
 *  Adding, modifying, returning, or removing components
 *  Expanding or contracting instance capacity through adding or removing ESXi servers
 *  Powering off components
 *  Restarting services

-   Exceptions to these activities include managing the shared storage file shares from the Bluemix Infrastructure (SoftLayer) portal.
+   Exceptions to these activities include managing the shared storage file shares from the {{site.data.keyword.slportal}}.
 Such activities include: ordering, deleting (which might impact data stores if mounted), authorizing, and mounting shared storage file shares.

 ## Related links